zzstefan/Multiscale-brain-aging/Step1_Computation_of_Multiscale_Brain_Functional_Connectivity_Measures/README.md

-# The computation of the Multiscale brain functional connectivity measures
+# The computation of multiscale brain functional connectivity measures

 1. We applied the personalized NMF brain decomposition method https://github.com/hmlicas/Collaborative_Brain_Decomposition and decomposed the brain into multiple scales.
-The basic can be referred to the brain decomposition repository.
+The basic functions can be referred to the brain decomposition repository.

+2.